Llewelyn62/Public_sharing/README.md

 # Public_sharing
-Things I want ot be able to share.
+Things I want to share and discuss...